-Complete solutions for FPLC (Fast Protein Liquid Chromatography) on a minimum footprint: AZURA® FPLC systems combine flexibility and reliability.
-The biocompatible/metal free AZURA® FPLC is the perfect choice for your protein purification task.
+Complete solutions for FPLC (Fast Protein Liquid Chromatography) on a small footprint: AZURA® FPLC systems combine flexibility and reliability.
+The biocompatible/metal-free AZURA® FPLC is the perfect choice for your protein purification task.

 Design your AZURA Bio purification system to your needs.
 Multiple functionalities such as automatic sample injection via autosampler, column switching, buffer and sample selection as well as fraction collection enable the user to automate the purification process.

-A large range of different detectors make your target molecules visible.
-Different flow rates and compatibility to columns from all venders offer maximum flexibility.
+A range of different detectors let you keep track of your target molecules.
+A wide flow rate range and compatibility with columns from all vendors offer maximum flexibility.
 The intuitive software PurityChrom® combines all the advantages of a versatile purification software.

 What is Fast Protein Liquid Chromatography (FPLC)?

-FPLC is a form of liquid chromatography to purify large biomolecules like proteins or DNA.
-External factors like high temperature, high pressure, extreme pH, or solvents can disturb the protein structure and are therefore avoided in FPLC.
-Besides, the method uses column materials out of agarose or polymer material which are very sensitive against pressure fluctuations and air bubbles.
+FPLC is a type of liquid chromatography for the purification of large biomolecules such as proteins or DNA.
+External factors such as high temperature, high pressure, extreme pH, solvents or certain metals can affect the protein structure and are therefore avoided in FPLC.
+The column materials used, such as agarose or polymer materials, are also quite sensitive to pressure fluctuations and air bubbles.

 You choose the method-